How to Be Financially Secure as a College Student

 - Credit unions are good options for students and tend to offer more generous terms and interest rates.

-- Unless it is a no-penalty CD, you should not withdraw money early.
+- Unless it's a no-penalty CD, you should not withdraw money early.

 - Ensure the financial institution is FDIC-insured, and read the fine print before opening a new account.

-The CARES Act was recently signed into law and made sweeping changes to federal student loans for the time being.
-From March 13 until September 30, all federal Direct student loans have a 0% interest rate, and you won't be required to make any payments on these loans.
+The CARES Act, which was signed into law in response to COVID-19 last spring, made sweeping, albeit temporary, changes to federal student loans.
+Through September 30, all federal direct student loans now have a 0% interest rate, and you won't be required to make any payments on them.

 - If You're In College

-Regardless of whether you opt into forbearance, interest won't be accruing on your unsubsidized loans until at least September.
-It'll be as if all of your federal Direct loans were subsidized during this period of time, and the balance won't get larger for the next few months.
+Regardless of whether you opt in to forbearance, interest won't accrue on your unsubsidized loans until at least October.
+It'll be as if all of your federal direct loans were subsidized during this period of time, and the balance won't grow for most of this year.

 - If You're Paying Back Your Student Loans

-If you're paying back any of your federal Direct loans, this means you can take a penalty-free pause on making payments.
-In fact, if you're signed up for autopay, these payments will automatically stop.
+If you're paying back any of your federal direct loans, this means you can take a penalty-free pause on making payments.
+In fact, if you're signed up for autopay, these payments should have already automatically stopped.
 You can still make your payments (or even extra payments) if you wish, but this isn't required.

 It's important to note that the CARES Act doesn't apply to all loans.
-Private student loans, FFEL loans, and Perkins loans that are held by banks and private lenders (rather than the government) aren't eligible for these benefits.
+Private student loans, FFEL loans, and Perkins loans that are held by banks and private lenders, rather than the government, are ineligible for these benefits.

 Unfortunately, this means that a lot of loan-holders won't receive this benefit.
-In the 2015-2016 school year alone, for example, 1.1 million students took out private loans.
+In 2015-16, for example, a whopping 1.1 million students took out private loans.
 If you have any of these loans, your only recourse is to ask your lender for financial assistance.
-Thankfully, many are offering help, but they're not required to do so.
+Thankfully, many lenders are offering help — but they're not required to do so.

-If you're not sure what types of loans you have, you can check the status of your federal student loans using the National Student Loan Database.
+If you're not sure what types of loans you have, you can check the status of your federal student loans using the National Students Loan Data System.
 You can also contact your loan servicer directly.

 - If You're Worried About Pell Grant and Student Loan Limits

-Typically, the amount of money you can borrow through federal student loans or receive in the form of Pell Grants is limited.
-However, the CARES Act also mandated that any funds taken out this semester won't count towards your lifetime limits, so this crisis won't have any effect on your ability to borrow money for future schooling.
+Typically, the amount of money you can borrow through federal student loans or receive in the form of Pell Grants is limited; however, the CARES Act mandates that any funds taken out at this time won't count toward your lifetime limits, meaning this crisis won't have any effect on your ability to borrow money for future schooling.

 In addition, you may also be able to file for more federal financial assistance if you and/or your family have lost income as a result of the COVID-19 pandemic.
 To do this, you'll need to file an amended FAFSA.